When Should A Pregnant Woman Stop Running?

 When your belly starts to get bigger, if you feel uncomfortable when you move, it may be time to stop running and switch to walking.
 Also, if running starts to cause back pain, you might need to stop.

-Some women are able to run right up until they give birth, and others quit much earlier than that.
+Some women can run right up until they give birth, and others quit much earlier than that.
 The average woman can run for a while during pregnancy, but then they quit somewhere between the 5th and 7th month of pregnancy.
 That does not mean you need to push yourself to feel “normal.”

 Trust me when I say this: each woman’s pregnancy is unique to her.
 That rings true whether this is your first baby or your fifth.
 Experience tells us that each pregnancy may be as individual as the beautiful baby the mother is carrying.